MAKOSCAFEE/sig-release/release-team/role-handbooks/docs/README.md

 Docs Lead Shadows are people who are preparing to be a Docs Lead in the future.
 In addition to the time requirements above, shadows must:

-- Have signed the [contributor CLA](https://github.com/kubernetes/community/blob/master/CLA.md) for Kubernetes.
+- Have signed/will agree to sign the [contributor CLA](https://github.com/kubernetes/community/blob/master/CLA.md) for Kubernetes.
-- Be a Kubernetes org member.
-The process to become one is in the [Kubernetes community membership ladder](https://github.com/kubernetes/community/blob/master/community-membership.md#member)
 - General knowledge of our SIG-Docs [areas of responsibility](https://github.com/kubernetes/community/tree/master/sig-docs#subprojects).
-- Experience with the general process involved with [contributing](https://kubernetes.io/docs/contribute/start/) to Kubernetes website.
+- Knowledgable with the general process involved with [contributing](https://kubernetes.io/docs/contribute/start/) to Kubernetes website.

 ## Release Timeline